MHS COPYRIGHT AND USE INFORMATION

 The nature of historical archival collections means that copyright or other information about restrictions may be difficult to determine.
 Whenever possible, the Minnesota Historical Society provides information about copyright owners and other restrictions in the catalog records, finding aids, and donor records.
 The Society provides such information as a service to aid patrons in determining the appropriate use of an item, but the legal determination ultimately rests with the patron.

 Images reproduced from the collections of the Minnesota Historical Society are for viewing and personal use only.
 Permission for commercial use or any publication, manipulation, display or distribution is only granted by written application to the Minnesota Historical Society.
-Permission and copies of images in Collections Online which have an add to order button should be purchased through that store.

 Conditions of Use When Receiving Written Permission from the Minnesota Historical Society

 - Credit must be given

 to the Minnesota Historical Society and the creator of